carbon-io/carbon-io/docs/README.md

 % source PROJECT_ROOT/env/bin/activate
 ```

-Note: In the example above, the virtualenv is named 'env' and resides in the project's root directory.
+Note: In the example above, the virtualenv is named "env" and resides in the project's root directory.
 It is possible to have this environment reside elsewhere - that is left to the developer's discretion.

 Carbon.io is built on several core components.
 To include the documentation for these components, include the submodules.